Afghan foes meet in bid to secure peace - Journal du Cameroun

 Sunday’s gathering is the third such meeting following similar summits in Moscow in February and May.

-The first encounter marked a historic breakthrough and saw the Taliban hear the opinions of the two women attendees before laying out their constitutional and political programme on live TV for the first time.
+The first encounter marked a historic breakthrough and saw the Taliban lay out their constitutional and political programme on live TV for the first time.

-An agreement with the Taliban is expected to have two main points — a US withdrawal from Afghanistan and a commitment by the militants not to provide a base for terrorists, the main reason behind the US invasion nearly 18 years ago.
+An agreement with the Taliban is expected to have two main pillars — a US withdrawal from Afghanistan and a commitment by the militants not to offer sanctuary to jihadists.
+The Taliban’s relationship with Al-Qaeda was the main reason for the US invasion nearly 18 years ago.

-But the thorny issues of women’s rights, power-sharing with the Taliban, the role of regional powers including Pakistan and India, and the fate of Ghani’s administration remain unresolved.
+But the thorny issues of power-sharing with the Taliban, the role of regional powers including Pakistan and India, and the fate of Ghani’s administration remain unresolved.

 The Taliban, believing they have the upper hand in the war, have kept up attacks even while talking to the United States and agreeing to the Afghan dialogue.